IEEEBerkeley/hope-www/labs/microcontroller/microcontroller_lab.rst

    .. note::
       Why do you think it is called the **Serial** Monitor?

 #.
 Compile and upload the program onto your Arduino.
 Once you have, open the Serial Monitor.
+Make sure to set the baud rate to the value specificed in
+   the setup section of the code.
 You should see values appearing on the screen vertically.
    You will know if your sensor is working by blocking the photoresistor with your hand and then noticing a significant change in the values of the photoresistor.

 More LEDs